sez11a/liferay-docs/userGuide/en/chapters/16-using-the-control-panel.markdown

 ## Plugins Installation [](id=lp-6-1-ugen12-plugins-installation-0)

-The *Plugins Installation* page of the control panel shows all of the plugins currently installed.
+The *Plugins Installation* page of the Control Panel shows all of the plugins currently installed.
 These are divided into tabs for portlets, themes, layout templates, hook plugins and web plugins.
 If you want to install a new plugin, click the *Install More Portlets* button.
 You will then be brought to the Plugin Installer, where you can browse Liferay's repository of portlets or install your own plugins.
 We covered the plugins installer and explained how to install plugins manually in chapter 13.

 ## Summary [](id=summ-33)

-In this chapter, we finished our overview of Liferay's control panel that we began in chapter 15.
+In this chapter, we finished our overview of Liferay's Control Panel that we began in chapter 15.
 We saw how to configure mail host names, email notifications, identification, and portal display settings.
 We showed how you add custom fields to various portal entities such as users, pages, documents, wiki articles, message board posts, and more.

 Next, we saw how to view and configure overall server settings.
 We saw how to view the memory currently being used by the server, as well as how to initiate garbage collection, a thread dump, search engine re-indexing and the clearing of various caches.
 We learned how to debug parts of the portal by changing log levels and by viewing the various properties defined in the portal.